Microeconomics in Context

 modules, suitable for use in courses based on other

-The Second Edition is thoroughly updated and corrected, and is printed in black-and-white in order to make it economically-priced.
+The Third Edition is thoroughly updated and corrected, and is printed in black-and-white in order to make it economically-priced.
 A one-page summary of changes that describes the nature of the most substantive updates and corrections is available.